 When she got to her daughter’s house, she said the weakness became extreme, and she had to crawl on her hands and knees to the bedroom to rest.
-When the weakness did not subside in the morning, they called an ambulance to take her to UPMC McKeesport.
+When the weakness did not subside in the morning, they called an ambulance.

-Kitty was diagnosed with Guillain-Barre syndrome (GBS), a rare auto-immune disease.
+Kitty was taken to UPMC McKeesport. and diagnosed with Guillain-Barre syndrome (GBS), a rare auto-immune disease.
 “It was frightening because the weakness came on so suddenly without any indication.”

 She spent about two weeks being treated in the intensive care unit before moving to the UPMC Rehabilitation Institute at UPMC McKeesport.